-ICA is an algorithm for optimization inspired by imperialistic competition. evolutionary ones, the proposed algorithm begins with an initial population.
+ICA is an algorithm for optimization inspired by the imperialistic competition.
+Like other evolutionary ones, the proposed algorithm begins with an initial population.
 Population individuals called country are in two types: colonies and imperialists that all together shape some empires.
 Imperialistic competition among these empires forms the basis of the proposed evolutionary algorithm.
-During this competition, weak empires collapse and powerful ones take possession of their colonies.
-Imperialistic competition hopefully converges to a state in which there exists only one empire and its colonies are in the same position and have the same cost as the imperialist [34-36].
+During this competition, weak empires collapse and powerful ones take possession of their Imperialistic competition colonies. hopefully converges to a state in which there exists only one empire and its colonies are in the same position and have the same cost as the imperialist [34-36].